MAPSIM-co/Mapsim_Assistance_Bot/README.md

 ---
 ## UPDATE EXPERT

-  This Expert Advisor is a highly customizable Forex Trading EA that provides advanced risk management, partial close features,     momentum control, and visual feedback on the chart.
+  This Expert Advisor is a highly customizable Forex Trading EA that provides advanced risk management, partial close features,momentum control, and visual feedback on the chart.

 - Version 213-26.4 is Run ...